SLLUG/SLLUG.github.io/members.md

 # Len Payne

-Len is the founding member of the Sarnia-Lambton Linux Users Group.
+Len is a founding member of the Sarnia-Lambton Linux Users Group.
 Len first started using Linux in 1998, with [Slackware](http://www.slackware.com/) v3.4.
 Since that time, Len has installed and used Linux on various devices, with various levels of success.
 Len is familiar (in chronological order) with: